marekpiotrow/UWrMaxSat/README.md

         cd ..
         mkdir minisat ; cd minisat ; ln -s ../core ../simp ../mtl ../utils . ; cd ../..

-3. build the MaxSat preprocessor (if you want to use it - see Comments below):
+3. build the MaxPre preprocessor (if you want to use it - see Comments below):
     * 3.1 clone the MaxPre repository:
         git clone https://github.com/Laakeri/maxpre
     * 3.2 compile it as a static library: